lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 Upon receipt of a link fragment, the receiver starts constructing the original unfragmented packet.
 It uses the FCN and the order of    arrival of each fragment to determine the location of the individual fragments within the original unfragmented packet.
 A fragment payload may carry bytes from a SCHC compressed IPv6 header, an uncompressed IPv6 header or an IPv6 datagram data payload.
 An unfragmented packet could be a SCHC compressed or an uncompressed IPv6 packet (header and data).
 For example, the receiver may place the fragment payload within a payload datagram reassembly buffer at the location determined from: the FCN, the arrival order of the fragments, and the fragment payload sizes.
 In Window mode, the fragment receiver also uses the W bit in the received fragments.
 Note that the size of the original, unfragmented packet cannot be determined from fragmentation headers.

-In Window mode, the first fragment of a window is the one with FCN set to MAX_WIND_FCN.
+In Window mode, the first fragment of a window is the one with FCN set to highest possible value depending on the FCN number of bits but not All-1 value.
 Also note that, in Window mode, a fragment with all-0 format is considered the last fragment of this window, except for the last fragment of the whole packet in the last window which will have the all-1 format fragment, which is also the last fragment of the last window.

 If the recipient receives the last fragment of a datagram (all-1), it checks for the integrity of the reassembled datagram, based on the MIC received.
 In No ACK, if the integrity check indicates that the reassembled datagram does not match the original datagram (prior to fragmentation), the reassembled datagram MUST be discarded.
 In Window mode, a MIC check is also performed by the fragment receiver after reception of each subsequent fragment retransmitted after the first MIC check.
 In ACK always, if a MIC check indicates that the datagram has been successfully reassembled, the fragment receiver sends an ACK without a bitmap to the fragment sender.